An apprenticeship is a way of learning which combines a relevant work placement with on-the-job study.

 To get your career started employers usually ask for a mix of work experience and qualifications.

 An apprenticeship gives you both as it combines on the job training with study.
-Most apprentices attend college one day a week; however, some apprenticeships are taught and marked entirely in the workplace.
+Most apprentices attend college one day a week; however, some apprenticeships are assessed entirely in the workplace.

 Apprenticeships can take between one and four years to complete depending on the level, the apprentice’s ability and the industry sector.